 This would be a wonderful opener to any discussion about the ethics of technology or the advantages of doing things by hand.

-Connect with this image from 1906 warning about “wireless technology” or this 3,000 old quote complaining about young people and discuss how humanity’s concerns repeat throughout time.
+Connect with this image from 1906 warning about “wireless technology” and discuss how humanity’s concerns repeat throughout time.
+Your students will have plenty to talk about!

 Modern Times also showcases Chaplin’s roller skating skills in this classic scene starting from 45:30 in which he skates closer and closer to a drop while blindfolded.